N1ghtTheF0x/vrchat-DateTrigger/Assets/n1ghtthef0x/DateTrigger/GUIDE.md

 # DateTrigger Usage Guide

-1. add script to object (NOT ON TARGET OBJECT!!!)
+1. drag script `DateTrigger.cs` to object (NOT ON TARGET OBJECT!!!)
 2. set object target
 3. for each enabled option
     - set `To`